 These companies tend to fly under the radar.
-They aren’t spending millions of dollars on AdWords campaigns and they don’t have call centers or send out mass spam mail to sucker business owners in.
+They aren’t spending millions of dollars on Google AdWords campaigns and they don’t have call centers or send out mass spam emails to sucker business owners in.
 They keep the same clients’ year after year and in the event that they are able to bring on one more there is usually a referral waiting and ready.

 The companies that come up in a Google search and the ones robocalling and email spamming are the ones that the unsuspecting business owners hire and they are the ones that either don’t care that they are providing a crap service or they don’t know any better.

 Either way, they aren’t in the position to put together a case study.
 The results would look like crap and showcasing their “work” would do more harm than good.

 6. Most SEO providers do not want to admit that they build links or sell links.